-- Parsing and translation - Translate the query into its internal form - This is then translated into relational algebra - (Extended) relational algebra is more compact, and differentiates clearly among the various operations - Parser checks syntax, verifies relations - This is a subject for compilers - Evaluation - The query-execution engine takes a query-evaluation plan, executes that plan, and returns the answers to the query - The bulk of the problem lies in how to produce a good evaluation plan! - Query-execution is "simply" executing a predefined plan (or program)
+Parsing and translation

+- Translate the query into its internal form. - This is then translated into relational algebra. - (Extended) relational algebra is more compact, and differentiates clearly among the various different operations - Parser checks syntax, verifies relations - This is a subject for compilers that we will ignore here - Evaluation - The query-execution engine takes a query-evaluation plan, executes that plan, and returns the answers to the query. - The bulk of the problem lies in how to come up with a good evaluation plan! - Query execution is "simply" executing a predefined plan (or program)